cake-contrib/Cake.XCode/README.md

 # Cake.XCode
-A set of aliases for http://cakebuild.net to help with XCode and CocoaPods.
+A set of aliases for http://cakebuild.net to help with Xcode and CocoaPods.

 You can easily reference Cake.XCode directly in your build script via a cake addin: